-23. 'My father Time is weak and gray With waiting for a better day; See how idiot-like he stands, Fumbling with his palsied hands!
+'My father Time is weak and gray \\90

+With waiting for a better day;

+See how idiot-like he stands,

+Fumbling with his palsied hands!

-91. 'Rise like Lions after slumber In unvanquishable number--Shake your chains to earth like dew Which in sleep had fallen on you--Ye are many--they are few.' \90 note:
+'Rise like Lions after slumber In unvanquishable number-Shake your chains to earth like dew \\370 Which in sleep had fallen on you-Ye are many--they are few.'

 Written in 1819 is noted in the complete works from Project Gutenberg.
-Downloaded from ibiblio.org http://www.openoffice.org/
+Downloaded from ibiblio.org note: